fingerprintjs/BotD/docs/api.md

 The `InitOptions` object has three properties:

-`token`: is your free account token required to access the server-side bot detection API.
+`token`: A free account token required to access the server-side bot detection API.
 This is a required parameter.

 `mode`: Two modes are supported: `requestId` (default) and `allData`.